-Robert Oberbillig serves as a mediator, arbitrator, and discovery master in civil cases.
+Robert Oberbillig serves as a mediator in civil cases.
 He has extensive experience in the following areas: medical malpractice, personal injury, nursing home cases, product liability, premises liability, wrongful death, bad faith, defamation, commercial matters, business dissolutions, construction, real estate, probate, and family law.
 Mr. Oberbillig served 19 years as a trial judge on the Arizona Superior Court in Maricopa County.
 He served 11 years on the civil assignment and was the Presiding Judge of the Civil Department for three years.
 Mr. Oberbillig also served on the criminal, family, and juvenile assignments and presided over high profile probate cases.

 Mr. Oberbillig was the designated “settlement judge” for the entire civil department for nine years.
 In that role, he conducted hundreds of settlement conferences involving serious injury torts and commercial matters.
 He also regularly held settlement conferences throughout all of his judicial assignments.
 He has presided over hundreds of jury trials and bench trials.

 Mr. Oberbillig received the ‘Judge of the Year’ award from the Phoenix Chapter of the American Board of Trial Advocates (ABOTA) in recognition of his extensive experience as a trial judge and for conducting successful settlement conferences.
 ABOTA is made up of both distinguished plaintiffs’ and defense trial lawyers.
 He also received the annual ‘Judicial Excellence’ award from the Arizona Association of Defense Counsel.